Chris Murphy: Health care

 Murphy has been a leading Senate supporter of the Affordable Care Act and has opposed Republican attempts to repeal it, consistently speaking on the floor about its favorable effects on his constituents.

 In April 2017, Murphy was one of five Democratic senators to sign a letter to President Trump that warned that failure "to take immediate action to oppose the lawsuit or direct House Republicans to forgo this effort will increase instability in the insurance market, as insurers may choose not to participate in the marketplace in 2018" and that they remained concerned that his administration "has still not provided certainty to insurers and consumers that you will protect the cost-sharing subsidies provided under the law."

 Murphy called the American Health Care Act of 2017 "an intellectual and moral dumpster fire" that would cause 24 million Americans to lose their health insurance.

+In 2021, Murphy co-sponsored senator Jeff Merkley's Choose Medicare Act, which, according to Murphy's Senate webpage, would have allowed "every American and every American business to buy into Medicare".
+While commenting on Abdul El-Sayed's victory in the Democratic primary for the 2026 United States Senate election in Michigan and asked about El-Sayed's support for Medicare for All, Murphy said, "everyone in [America] should have access to the Medicare plan".

 Mental health

 On August 5, 2015, Murphy and Republican Senator Bill Cassidy introduced the bipartisan Mental Health Reform Act of 2015.
-The legislation, aimed at overhauling the mental health system, would build treatment capacity, promote integrated care models, expand the mental health workforce and encourage the enforcement of existing mental health parity laws.
+The legislation, aimed at overhauling the mental health system, would build treatment capacity, promote integrated care models, expand the mental health workforce, and encourage the enforcement of existing mental health parity laws.

 The bill was informed by listening sessions that Murphy conducted across Connecticut.
 The bill was widely supported by the mental health community, with organizations including the American Psychiatric Association, Mental Health America and the National Council for Behavioral Health applauding its introduction.

-On March 16, 2016, the Mental Health Reform Act unanimously passed the Senate Health, Education, Labor, and Pensions (HELP) Committee.
+On March 16, 2016, the Mental Health Reform Act was unanimously passed by the Senate Health, Education, Labor, and Pensions (HELP) Committee.
 On December 7, 2016, the Senate passed the act as a part of the 21st Century Cures Act.
-The bill also provided $1 billion in funding to address the opioid crisis and funding for the NIH Cancer moonshot initiative.
+The bill also provided $1 billion to address the opioid crisis and funding for the NIH Cancer Moonshot initiative.
 President Obama signed the bill into law on December 13, 2016.